Tashdid-Turjo/Life-Logs/Movies-Watched/5-Chi_Jap_Kor_Indo_Malay_Singa.md

     ➤ Janji Darah (7/10)
     ➤ Kafir (7/10)
     ➤ Khanzab (6/10)
+    ➤ The Book Of Sijjin And Illiyyin (8/10)
     ➤ The Third Eye (8/10)
     ➤ Makmum: The Movie (7/10)
     ➤ Menjelang Ajal (8/10)